laninsky/structure_on_the_server/README.md

 To execute each of the runs for 20 replicates, I created batch files.
 I've just attached batch_file_1 and batch_file_4 here, but I think you'll see what the missing ones probably contained!
 This is where I got away with probably not having a valid path for the results file, because the batch files call structure for each mainparams file, and then specify a different output (so you wouldn't accidentally override your data).
 They, like the other files need to be run through dos2unix and then chmod u+x to be turned into exectutables after you create them on your local machine.
 I then 'called' structure just by executing each batch file e.g. 'batch_file_1'

 My project_data file is available on request if you are having trouble paramaterizing this for your own data (it is just that it is currently unpublished!)

+### Version history
+This was code I wrote for myself back in the day when I was first getting comfortable running structure on the command line.
+I am no longer actively maintaining this repository, but will respond to issues.